awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-repository-details.md

    You can use the optional `--sort-by` or `--order` options to change the order of returned information\.

-1. If successful, this command outputs a `repositories` object that contains the names and IDs of all repositories in AWS CodeCommit associated with the AWS account\.
+1. If successful, this command outputs a `repositories` object that contains the names and IDs of all repositories in CodeCommit associated with the AWS account\.

    Here is some example output based on the preceding command: